 As a professional service provider, your coverage requirements need to reflect the broad range of risks you face each day.
-Whether you’re a sole proprietor, partner, or corporation, Mitchell & Whale has you covered with close to 40 of the best insurance partners in Ontario and Canada.
+Whether you’re a sole proprietor, partner, or corporation, Mitchell & Whale has you covered with over 40 of the best insurance partners in Ontario and Canada.

 Just some of the professional service clients we find coverage for include:

 As your broker, we’ll examine the nature of your business, and ensure you have the coverage you need to mitigate risks associated with your particular operation.
 Most professional service providers start with the following coverage:

 As provider of professional services, you’re exposed to a range of liability risks that could potentially result in legal action against your or your organization.
 The two main categories of liability insurance necessary for professional service providers are commercial liability, which covers accident or injury, and professional liability, covering acts of negligence or damages resulting from your professional errors or advice.